 The Heritage Gardeners hosted a hedge trimming and secateur sharpening demontration at the historic Halfway House on 15th August 2020.
 Tod from Twigland Gardeners World led the hedge trimming session and Babara from Porirua Cycle and Mowers showed people how to sharpen ther own secateurs.

 There were 27 people present.
 We are all spread out, as at 12 noon, on Wednesday 12 August, COVID-19 Alert Level 2 came back into place for all regions except Auckland (which was on Level 3).

-On the 14th and 15th May, to celebrate the return to gardening after 49 days absence, the Heritage Gardeners planted approximately 200 Van Sion daffodil bulbs on the lawn bank.
+On the 14th and 15th May, to celebrate the return to gardening after 49 days absence due to Covid-19 rules, the Heritage Gardeners planted approximately 200 Van Sion daffodil bulbs on the lawn bank.
 Van Sion is an heirloom bulb found at early settler garden sites in Glenside.

 Codd bottle.
 Photo: Paul Bicknell

 The gardeners were very busy during lockdown!
 Here's what we did at home -

 Washed, sorted and labelled historical artifacts found when digging in the garden.